-- All children who apply to the school and are not Catholics and not residents within the parish boundaries are entitled to a place in the school if there are vacancies in the school after the groups from 1 to 4 have been allocated places.
+- All children who apply to the school and are not residents within the parish boundaries are entitled to a place in the school if there are vacancies in the school after the groups from 1 and 2 have been allocated places.

 There is a Registration Week each year, usually during the second school term.
 Other pupils may be enrolled during the school year (if newly resident in the area).
 Pupils wishing to transfer from other schools are enrolled subject to the Rules governing National Schools, as well as our own school’s enrolment policy and local agreements with other schools.
 Under the terms of The Education Welfare Act (2000) information concerning attendance and the child’s educational progress are to be provided by the school from which the child is transferring.

 In order to facilitate the transition from home to the school environment, school finishes at 12.30pm for the first two weeks in September for new pupils.

 Children with special needs will be resourced in accordance with the level of resources provided by the Department of Education and Science to the Board of Management.

 Notwithstanding the availability of such resources, parents of children who are unsatisfied with the level of educational provision in our school, are advised to consider a special school which is designed and resourced to specifically cater for the needs of children with special educational needs.